diethardsteiner/diethardsteiner.github.io/_posts/2015-10-31-Transformation-Executor-Record-Groups.md

 We have intentionally kept this transformation extremely simple, to just focus on the main setup of this process.

-Finally, execute the `tr_master.ktr` transformation with the provided files and you should fine one output file with the content of all input files.
+Finally, execute the `tr_master.ktr` transformation with the provided files ([Download here](https://github.com/diethardsteiner/diethardsteiner.github.io/tree/master/sample-files/pdi/metadata-injection-with-transformation-executor)) and you should fine one output file with the content of all input files.